-- Don't put the cover back on the needle of the syringe. - Keep used syringes out of reach and sight of children. - Never put the pre-filled syringes that you have used into your normal household rubbish bin. - If you used a dose lower than tissue.
-Discard the wet gauze or tissue. - The used syringe and any ga be disposed of as the doctor, nur need, ask the pharmacist what y
+- •Don't put the cover back on the needle of the syringe. - •Keep used syringes out of reach and sight of children. - •Never put the pre-filled syringes that you have used into your normal household rubbish bin. - •If you used a dose lower than 100 mg you will have liquid from the syringe on a gauze or tissue.
+Discard the wet gauze or tissue with your syringe and clean the surface with a fresh tissue. - •The used syringe and any gauze or tissue with Kineret® (anakinra) solution on them should be disposed of as the doctor, nurse or pharmacist advised.
+If you have medicine you no longer need, ask the pharmacist what you should do-this will help to protect the environment.